didiersmith/steve/chapters/default-provisions.md

 Steve swore again and threw his screwdriver into a corner of the datacenter.

-"I think, technically, they call it a 'primordial soup'," Gabe added, trying to be helpful.
+"Technically, they call it a 'primordial soup'," Gabe added.

 "Soup!
-They think they evolved out of soup!
-I knew they were kinda stupid, but soup?!
-What, there was a big bowl of soup and then all of a sudden, self-replicating genetic machines composed of thousands of atoms?"
+I knew they were kinda dumb, but what, they think there was just a big bowl of soup and then - all of a sudden - self-replicating genetic machines?"

 "To be fair, they think it took a while."

 "Idiots!"
-Steve looked for more inexpensive durable objects to fling around the datacenter, but failing to find any, thumped his desk instead.
+Steve looked for more inexpensive durable objects to fling around the datacenter, but failing to find any, thumped the server rack instead.
 "Absolute wankers!"
 Then, he fixed his glare on Gabe.
 "What were you doing during all this?"

 "It didn't seem that bad at first!"
 Gabe answered, defensively.
 "Things were going really well.
 They figured out how to use mass-energy equivalence to produce bombs and generate electricity.
-Oh, and they invented flight and transistor-based computers!
-They even made chemical space rockets and remote-control drones that could kill other apes.
+Oh, and they invented flight!
+And transistor-based computers!
 We were finally getting actual useful AIs.
 Another hundred years or so and they'd have caught up to our technology."

 "And they just stopped believing?"